 The secret to spectacular wildlife photos is in the custom settings.
 Most wildlife won’t stick around long enough for you to adjust your camera settings, so it’s crucial to be fast and ready for the unexpected.
 Save the optimal wildlife settings to one of your custom modes, which are marked as C1 & C2 on Canon and U1 & U2 on Nikon, that way you never have to waste time altering the settings.
 I typically leave my camera in sleep mode and set to my wildlife custom setting, so all I have to do is lift my camera.

 - Shutter Speed: 1/640 (for a 600 mm lens)

 - ISO: Auto with a max of 12800

-- Exposure Compensation: 0 or slightly over exposed
+- Exposure Compensation: 0 or +1 to slightly over expose

 - White Balance: Auto

 - Auto Focus Operation: AI Servo

 Wildlife Images At home